EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 <br>

 ### Power BI Desktop
 Power BI Desktop is a free application that you can use to extract and transform data.
 The data can be from various sources and you build reports on this data.
 After extracting the data Power BI provides the option to transform the data.
-The data transformations can range from data cleaning operations, improving readability by clarifying column names, setting data types to more complex operations.
+The data transformations can range from data cleaning operations to improving readability by clarifying column names and setting data types to more complex operations.

 There are three main pages in Power BI Desktop which you can navigate between on the left menu.
 The first is the Report page.
 This is the report canvas where you add and configure visualizations.